BenGOsborn/Markotplace/README.md

 -   Add some way of ranking the apps to build based on the number of users who own them along with the app data (store this as a part of the app data), this would also allow us to keep forwarding the same user to the same app for keeping track of state if it worked like that
 -   Add analytics tracking
 -   Rebuild frontend with tailwindcss + fix the html tag types (e.g. turn h1's into h2's etc) and seperate into components
+-   Maybe make the .env files contain some of the ports for the docker compose as well which then affect the nginx configs ???
+-   Look at all instances of cacheData and check if I can use a different identifier for something (and clear cache) (ESPECIALLY LOOK FOR CACHE CLEARS)

 ## Known vulnerabilities